aethys256/notes/macOS_post-install.md

 brew install heroku/brew/heroku # Heroku CLI
 brew install mongo # MongoDB
-brew install qt openssl # QT & OpenSSL (used to compile SimC) brew install phantomjs # Anytime you need to render HTML outside of a browser (like to generate a PDF)
+brew install qt openssl # QT & OpenSSL (used to compile SimC) brew install clang-format # Clang format (used to format SimC) brew install phantomjs # Anytime you need to render HTML outside of a browser (like to generate a PDF)

 ```